xcollantesbelva/test_blankdockerfile/README.md

-# test_baddocker
+# test_blankdockerfile

-A public repo to test for Myio with malformed dockerfile.
+A public repo to test for Myio with blank dockerfile.

 ## Run